How to Make Cultured Vegetables

 1: Using A Starter Culture

 Cutting Edge Cultures is my favorite starter culture.
 It ferments my veggies perfectly every time and gives me tons of probiotics.
-I’ve tried making veggies in many ways using kefir whey, salt, and other cultures, but I found this product works the best.
 I actually helped design this product to give you more L. plantarum (super bacteria) than anything else on the market.
 That being said, you don’t have to buy my product to make cultured veggies.
 You can make cultured veggies with kefir whey, salt, or another brand of starter culture, but I’ve simply found that Cutting Edge Cultures works the best.
 I just want you to make really good cultured veggies so you can reap the many health benefits that they offer.

 2: Without A Starter Culture

 The method of using just salt to make cultured veggies has been around forever.
-Most methods using salt will ferment them for 3-6 weeks.
-I don’t recommend fermenting them for this long since it diminishes the probiotics as the bacteria run out of food and the acidifying bacteria turns to a more vinegar type of brine over time.
-It’s important to use extra salt (3 tablespoons per gallon of veggies) if you’re not using a culture.
-You need to drop the pH and without enough salt you won’t achieve the safe and proper balance to allow them to ferment properly.
-I also don’t recommend fermenting other veggies with just salt.
+Most methods using salt will ferment them for three to six weeks.
+I don’t recommend fermenting them for this long since it diminishes the probiotics as the bacteria run out of food and the acidifying bacteria turn to a more vinegar-type of brine over time.
+It’s important to use extra salt (three tablespoons per gallon of veggies) if you’re not using a culture.
+You need to drop the pH and without enough salt, you won’t achieve the safe and proper balance to allow them to ferment properly.
+The only veggie I recommend fermenting with salt is cabbage.
 Cabbage works very well, but other veggies don’t ferment properly and don’t have the proper pH so I recommend only doing cabbage recipes.

 3: Using Kefir Whey

-If you make a lot of kefir cheese and have extra whey then you can use it to make cultured veggies.
+If you make a lot of kefir cheese and have extra whey, then you can use it to make cultured veggies.
 You need to make sure the kefir whey is freshly strained (within a day of straining) before using it.
 Otherwise, the culture won’t have the proper bacteria strains to culture your veggies properly.
-One of the reasons I don’t use kefir whey is because there are a lot of different bacteria in kefir that aren’t specific to cultured veggies.
-Lactobacillus plantarum (L. plantarum) is the one that you’re looking to get the most of in cultured veggies.
+One of the reasons I don’t use kefir whey is that there are a lot of different bacteria in kefir that aren’t specific to cultured veggies.
+Lactobacillus plantarum (L. plantarum) is the primary one that you’re looking for in cultured veggies.
 The diverse bacteria and yeasts in kefir whey compete for dominance as to which one will rule.
 This makes L. plantarum diminish.
-Sometimes this can change the taste of the veggies over time but not always.
+Sometimes this can change the taste of the veggies over time.
 It just depends on what’s going on with the bacteria in your batch.
 Each batch has a mind of its own!
-Kefir whey still makes good cultured veggies, I’ve just gotten more picky over time and want to get the most L. plantarum I can.
+Kefir whey still makes good cultured veggies, I’ve just gotten pickier over time and want to get the most L. plantarum I can.
 It’s got superpowers!

 Gather Your Ingredients